icy/gk8s/README.md

 And having multiple clusters, contexts in the same `~/.kubectl/config` is not easy.

-And your friend or team meat hardly replicates your command on their laptop because they may have wrong/invalid/different `KUBECONFIG`.
+And your friend or team mate hardly replicates your command on their laptop because they may have wrong/invalid/different `KUBECONFIG`.

 ## Getting started

-Starting from v1.1.1, you can download binary files generated automatically by Github-Action action (via goreleaser tool).
+Starting from v1.1.1, you can download binary files generated automatically by Github-Action (via goreleaser tool).
 You find the files from the release listing page: https://github.com/icy/gk8s/releases

 To install on your laptop by local compiling process, please try the popular way